-In physics we know that chaos is how the fundamental dynamics of the universe finds solutions from which order emerges.
-Chaos is non-rational (not understandable through breaking it down into components or “rations”) whereas order is a flow of energy which is in-formation.
+In physics we know that it is through chaos that the fundamental dynamics of the universe find solutions from which order emerges.
+Chaos is non-rational (not understandable through breaking it down into components or “rations”) whereas order is a flow of energy (whether that be in the form of colours, sounds, words, letters) which are in a specific rational understandable formation; that is, they are in-formation.

-Due to this fundamental nature of reality, it turns out that the brain has evolved to mirror the reality within which it has been immersed.
+Due to this fundamental nature of reality, it turns out that, across a few hundred million years, the brain has evolved to mirror the reality within which it has been immersed.
 The left hemisphere specialises in analysing, ordering, breaking down; the right in synthesising, creating, building up.
-This is the yin and yang of reality which, together make for a holistic life.
+This is the yin and yang of reality which, together make for a whole (or holistic) life experience.

 Jung said that the ego has no defence against art; by which he was suggesting that the expressions of art which flow primarily through the right hemisphere inescapably expose the deepest hidden reaches of the left-dominant, strategic mind; or the ego.
 Hence, art is an excellent tool for supporting integrative function of our lived experience.